 \subsection{More Details about Multi-Label Classification Data Set}

-In this section, you can find more details about training and testing sizes, number of features of the inputs and number of labels to predict of Bibtex and Bookmarks data sets in \cref{table:multi-label-data-desc}.
+In this section, you can find more details about training and testing sizes, the number of features of the inputs, and the number of labels to predict of Bibtex, Bookmarks, and Mediamill data sets in \cref{table:multi-label-data-desc}.